michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 ## Plagiarism & Cheating Policy

-Students are expected to adhere to academic conduct policies of the University of Montana as explained in the [Student Conduct Code](http://www.umt.edu/vpesa/).
+Students are expected to adhere to academic conduct policies of the University, as explained in the [Student Conduct Code](#).
 All students should act with personal integrity, respect other students’ dignity, rights, and property, and help create and maintain an environment in which all can succeed.

 Dishonesty will not be tolerated in this course.
 This includes, but is not limited to, cheating on tests, cheating on assignments, fabricating information or citations, having unauthorized possession of examinations, submitting work of another person or work previously used, or tampering with the academic work of other students.